egnartsZ/eldar_exact/README.md

 ### Parameters

-There are three parameters that you can adjust in the query builder.
+There are four parameters that you can adjust in the query builder.
 By default:
 ```python
 Query(..., ignore_case=True, ignore_accent=True, match_word=True)